APMonitor/mdc/README.md

 ## Teaching Assistant
 ![Joshua Hammond](./images/hammond.jpg)

 [Joshua Hammond](https://www.linkedin.com/in/j-edward-hammond) is an experienced researcher in Process Systems Engineering leveraging Data Science, Machine Learning, Optimization, and domain knowledge to achieve optimal solutions.
-Joshua developed the MATLAB dynamics and control course from the [Python version](https://apmonitor.com/pdc) with technical support from [Colin Anderson](https://www.linkedin.com/in/colin-r-anderson/) and [Nathanael Nelson](https://www.linkedin.com/in/nathanael-martin-nelson-eit-a3183598/).
+Joshua developed the MATLAB dynamics and control course from the [Process Dynamics and Control Course](https://apmonitor.com/pdc/index.php/Main/CourseSchedule) with technical support from [Colin Anderson](https://www.linkedin.com/in/colin-r-anderson/) and [Nathanael Nelson](https://www.linkedin.com/in/nathanael-martin-nelson-eit-a3183598/).
 Assignment solution videos are published to the [Horizon PSE](https://www.youtube.com/channel/UCGsMPf9oCqIeuOtZEKAxaqg) YouTube Channel.
 ## Course Objectives
 It is the intent of this course to help the student to:
 1. Understand and be able to describe quantitatively the dynamic behavior of process systems.